430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 All images were taken from my powerpoint.
 ### U121
-The Image of the church, phone and blue car were taken by me on my mobile phone. the image of the Red car, robot and tower were taken from magazines.
+The Image of the church, phone and blue car were taken by me on my mobile phone.
+The image of the Red car, robot and tower were taken from magazines.

 #### Red car image
 Magazine name: The ultimate history of the Porsche